DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/controllers.rst

    :align: center
    :scale: 40%

+|

-For operating instructions see :doc:`how to use EX-WebThrottle </throttles/software/ex-webthrottle>`
+Basic use of |EX-WT| will be covered on the following :doc:`/ex-commandstation/get-started/testing` page.
+(For additional operating instructions see :doc:`how to use EX-WebThrottle </throttles/software/ex-webthrottle>`)

 ----